b221b/b221b/README.md

 </div>

 <br>
 <h6 align="left">🐉My name is Miroslav, I'm 21, I'm a fourth-year student.<br><br>I have knowledge of all major programming languages, including JS, Java, PHP, Python, and C++, if we talk specifically about PHP, I worked on a project based on Yii2, mysql, also developed a CRUD interface on Laravel + a frontend on Blade/React/Vue, also worked with Docker.
-I have basic knowledge of commands in the Linux & Windows console.<br>I have an idea of ​​the principles of OOP.
-I know and understand how SQL queries work.</h6>
+I have basic knowledge of commands in the Linux & Windows console.</h6>

 ###